Our board of Directors is a group of dedicated volunteers that meet on monthly basis to set the strategic direction of our organization.

 Heino joined the IWC board in May 2023.
 Heino was born and raised in Denmark, moved to Canada in 2010, and now calls Hamilton home.
 He is energized by serving the local community and has a strong passion for a more inclusive Hamilton and Canada.

 Heino is a Chartered Business Valuator (CBV) and holds a MSc Economics from Copenhagen Business School (Denmark) and University of North Carolina at Charlotte (USA).
-Heino works in finance for one of Canada’s biggest private equity firms.
+Heino works in finance for one of Canada’s biggest pension plans.

 Beyond work and volunteering, Heino enjoys time with his family and friends, checking out local community events, and watching live sport (go Ticats, Rock, Cardinals, Forge FC, and Buffalo Bills!).
 His motto is “means are ends in the making” (Mahatma Ghandi).